bluecocoon/courses/cs101/syllabus-and-calendar.md

 	- Make teams of 3-4 students (or pair programming) and every team will choose a problem statement (can be from home assignments) they are willing take as _Self Project_.
 They can mail it with flow chart by next day.

 - *Backend prep* (tasks to be done by Blue Cocoon, before the next lecture)
-	- After the team submits their problem with its flow chart , Develop a proper mini project from each statement and make a plan of implementation based on learning in each session.
+	- After the team submits their problem with its flow chart, develop a proper mini project from each statement and make a plan of implementation based on learning in each session.

 ####Session 2:
 - **Saturday**